 The consultation document proposes a deposit of 20c per container for a wide range of beverage containers, excluding 'fresh milk' (the logic being that this product is rarely consumed outside the home).
-Depending on the details of the eventual CRS, and the extent to which containers may be captured in the scheme, two key effects on household kerbside recycling collections are likely:
+Depending on the details of the eventual CRS, and the extent to which containers may be captured in the scheme, it is likely to have two key effects on household kerbside recycling collections:

-- The quantity of containers collected in a kerbside collection would reduce; and - The value of containers that are part of the CRS, but are still collected in a kerbside collection, will likely result in income for the 'owner' of the items.
+- The quantity of containers collected in a kerbside collection would reduce; and - The value of containers that are part of the CRS, but are still collected in a kerbside collection, would result in income for the 'owner' of the items.
 Usually, the owner is either the Council and/or its contractor.